Ismaelc78/Getting-and-Cleaning-Data-Project/README.md

 Features <- read.delim2("features.txt", header = FALSE, sep = "", dec = ",")

-**Now we need to make Features into the header.
+**After exploring Features, I knew I wanted to get the 2nd col in Features and make it into the col names for the TrainSet.
 Used the 2nd col as col. names for TrainSet.**

 names(TrainX) <- Features$V2